bashrc-real/Codearchive/LockFreeDataStructures/LockFreeDataStructures/ReadMe.md

         ```
        For deletion I am relying on the fact that on most architectures the memory will be aligned around byte boundaries.
        This means that the lower order bit for all addresses must be 0.
 I am using this fact to mark a node as "to be deleted".
-Note once
+Note once a node is marked for deletion, future insertions and deletions on it will fail as they will try to compare with the unmarked value for addresses </br>
        pseudo code:
         ```
           delete(nodeToDeleteAfter):